andragabriela/andragabriela/README.md

 - 👋 Hi, I’m @andragabriela
-- 👀 I’m interested in finding a job in it
+- 👀 I’m working as a Java Software Developer at ArtSoft-Consult in Cluj-Napoca, Romania
 - 🌱 I’m currently learning python, assembly, c++, c, c#, linux, java, sql
 - 💞️ I’m looking to collaborate
 - 📫 How to reach me via linkedin(Andra-Gabriela Ursa) and email